Course EAS 6312: Geodynamics

 This is an approximate outline of topics and timing and is subject to change throughout the semester.

-Week Date Topic Exam
+Week Date Topic Chapter HW/Exams

-3,4Jan 23 - Feb 1 Stress and Strain in Solids
+3,4Jan 23-30, Feb 1 Stress and Strain in Solids2

-11Mar 19 - 23 Spring break (no class)
+11Mar 19-23 Spring break (no class)

 EVALUATION:

-Your course grade will be based on three criteria: homework (20%), exams (60%), and a project (20%).
+6312: Your course grade will be based on three criteria: homework (20%), exams (60%), and a project (20%).

 Homework: Homework will be assigned approximately every 3rd week and will be due one week from assignment.
 I will not accept late homework without authorizing such beforehand.
 See the academic honesty section (below), for information on working together.